yakubin/durduff/README.md

            --percent
                Utf-8 percent-encode paths using the path percent-encode set.
-If you want to parse dirdiff's output in a script, then you should use this option.
+If you want to parse durduff's output in a script, then you should use this option.

            -b, --block-size <block-size>